telerik/blazor-docs/components/map/events.md

 ## OnZoomEnd

 The `OnZoomEnd` event fires when the user has finished zooming the Map.
-The `OnZoomEnd` event handler receives an argument of type `MapZoomEndEventArgs`, which exposes the following properties:
+The `OnZoomEnd` event handler argument is of type `MapZoomEndEventArgs`, which exposes the following properties:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)